Here at Terranaut Club…

 - Advanced (ages 15-18)

-Plus, our earn-your-way-back initiative encourages participants to complete a STEM or environmental leadership activity in their school or community to be able to return for another of our programs!
+Plus, our earn-your-way-back initiative encourages participants to complete a STEM or environmental leadership activity in their school or community to be able to return for another one of our programs!

 So how can you take part?
-Participants must be nominated for our Summer STEM Series by an adult that knows them well, and preference is given to girls who come from financially underprivileged backgrounds and/or underrepresented ethnic backgrounds (African-Canadian, Indigenous, Hispanic/Latina).
+Participants must be nominated for our in-person Summer STEM Series by an adult that knows them well, and preference is given to girls who come from financially underprivileged backgrounds and/or underrepresented ethnic backgrounds (African-Canadian, Indigenous, Hispanic/Latina).